cortesh/stock-analysis/README.md

-   '4) Loop through tickers
-   For i = 0 To 11
+   '4) Loop through tickersFor i = 0 To 11
        ticker = tickers(i)
        totalVolume = 0
        '5) loop through rows in the data